vogtsw/mole/README.md

 - `N`: The number of experts in the Mixture of Experts model.
 - `k`: The group size.
 - `target_rank`: The target rank for low - rank approximation.

-### Initializing MoE Expert Weights
-Here, we initialize the weights for each expert in the MoE model.
-Each weight matrix has a shape of `(n, n)`, and there are `N` such matrices.

-### Converting to MoLE Parameters
-This part of the code converts the MoE parameters to MoLE parameters.
-We compute two sets of matrices: one for the up - projection and another for the gating mechanism.
-The `transform_moe_to_mole` function is assumed to be defined elsewhere.

-### Initializing the Down - Projection Matrix
-We initialize the down - projection matrix with a shape of `(m, n)`.

-### Generating Random Input Data
-We generate random input data with a shape of `(batch_size, n)` to simulate the input to the FFN layer.

-### Computing the Output of the FFN Layer
-Finally, we compute the output of the FFN layer using the `compute_ffn_output` function, which is assumed to be defined elsewhere.
-We then print the shape of the output, which is expected to be `torch.Size([32, 100])`.

-Note: The functions `transform_moe_to_mole` and `compute_ffn_output` are not defined in this code snippet.
-You need to define them according to your specific requirements.